shaggy8871/yami/README.md

 Currently only `local` (using environment variables) and `ssm` (using AWS SSM) adapters are supported as native.
 If no Secrets Manager is specified, it will default to `local`.
 Using SSM requires the installation of the [AWS SDK for PHP](https://github.com/aws/aws-sdk-php).

-If you prefer to write your own Secrets Manager class, it must implement the `Yami\Secrets\SecretsManagerInterface` interface, and the fully qualified class name should be passed in via the `adapter` parameter.
+If you prefer to write your own Secrets Manager class, it must implement the `Yami\Secrets\SecretsManagerInterface` interface, and the fully qualified class name should be passed in via the `secretsManager.adapter` parameter.

 ```php
 <?php